revetteai/whatwinetopairwith/privacy-policy.md

 **Effective Date:** April 22, 2025

-At *What To Eat With*, your privacy is important to us.
+At *What Wine to Pair With*, your privacy is important to us.
 This page outlines the types of information we may collect and how it may be used.

 ## Information We Collect